Bikini-clad woman missing in California's Mojave Desert

 The San Bernardino County Sheriff's Office says 69-year-old Barbara Thomas, of Bullhead City, was last seen Friday wearing a black bikini, a red baseball cap and tan hiking boots with black socks.

-Temperatures in the area climbed to more than 100 degrees over the weekend and are forecast to reach triple-digit throughout the week.
+Temperatures in the area climbed to more than 100 degrees (38 Celsius) over the weekend and are forecast to reach triple-digit throughout the week.

 View Comments